Keluro/Office365-AddinWeb-SignInSample/README.md

 - [Get started with local environment (and the default Azure AD web app provided by Keluro)](Docs/GetStarted.md).
 - [How to register my own Azure AD application for this.](Docs/MyOwnAzureAD.md)

-This is an overview of what is implemented: we use a basic ASP.NET cookie for the authentication between application server and the clients.
-We request the APIs by using ADAL and a token saved in our SQL Server database.
+The following picture is an overview of how the sample works when run locally from your dev machine.
+We use a basic ASP.NET cookie for the authentication between application server and the clients.
+We request the APIs by using [ADAL](https://azure.microsoft.com/en-us/documentation/articles/active-directory-authentication-libraries/) and a token saved in our SQL Server database.

 ![Addin](Docs/architecture.png)